acoustic-content-samples/wch-site-application/README.md

 7. [Updating your Oslo sample](https://developer.ibm.com/customer-engagement/tutorials/updating-oslo-sample/)

 ## Updates
+At the beginning of January we have updated the Oslo starter site with the following features:
+- Various bug fixes and updates of underlying used packages

 At the beginning of December we have updated the Oslo starter site with the following features:

 -   Included the new All Types page that allows any reference type to be used.
 -   The Standard page was updated to only allow a limited set of types to be used on it.

 At the end of October we have updated the Oslo starter site with the following features: